telerik/winforms-docs/dock/architecture-and-features/using-the-dragdropservice.md

 * __Started:__ Notifies for a successfully started DDO.

 * __Stopping:__ Notifies that the service is about to stop.
-The Commit parameter is passed as an event argument, which allows listeners to examine it and to modify it or to prevent the service from stopping.
+The **Commit** parameter is passed as an event argument, which allows listeners to examine it and to modify it or to prevent the service from stopping.

 * __Stopped:__ Notifies that the service is successfully stopped.

 * __Dragging:__ Notifies for a drag pass, performed upon each mouse move.
 Allows listeners to stop the DDO under some circumstances.

 * __PreviewDropTarget:__ Allows listeners to examine and/or optionally modify the currently hit-tested drop target.
-For example this may be used to exclude certain panels from being hit-tested.
+For example, this may be used to exclude certain panels from being hit-tested.

 * __PreviewDockPosition:__ Allows listeners to examine and optionally modify the allowed dock position for the current drag operation.
-For example, here is right place to allow dock only bottom for a specific drop target.
+For example, here is the right place to allow dock only bottom for a specific drop target.

 * __PreviewHitTest:__ Allows for preview and/or modification of the generated hit-test result.

-The following example demonstrates how to allow only `DockPosition.Bottom` for the `MainDocumentContainer`:
+The following example demonstrates how to allow only DockPosition.*Bottom* for the **MainDocumentContainer**:

 #### Handling DragDropService events